cstapetrei/npress/README.md

 There is a barebones `my-theme` folder already created for inspiration, but please ignore it's esthetics since it's there only as a code sample. :)

+#### Education theme

+The education theme has in import folder with an .sql file and some other pics.
+To see what it looks like you need to import the sql to your db and afterwards copy the pics to your `src/static/uploads` folder.

+Thanks to [these guys](https://www.filathemes.com/downloads/education-lms/) for the free version so I could migrate it here. :)

 ### Requirements

 Any modern browser should do just fine.
 Older browsers most likely won't work since they don't support javascript arrow functions and other ES6 features natively.